-All of this planning and considering God’s purpose for my life helps me because I tend to be a sucker for a good cause.Planning + considering God's purpose 4 my life helps me focus on the best vs. saying yes to… Click To Tweet
+All this planning and considering God’s purpose for my life helps me because I tend to be a sucker for a good cause.Planning + considering God's purpose 4 my life helps me focus on the best vs. saying yes to every good thing Click To Tweet

 There’s a saying that the good is the enemy of the best.

-For many years in stay at home mommy blogdom, there was a very popular method of time management that essentially managed everyone’s life down to 15 minute increments each day.
+For many years in stay at home mommy blogdom, there was a very popular method of time management.
+It managed everyone’s life down to 15-minute increments each day.

 Yeah.
 This is not what I’m talking about.

-I have to confess that I tried that because I love making charts (bonus points — color-coded charts, y’all!), and I love organizing even if I’m not very awesome at it.
-However, I got a huge dose of rebellion from everyone in the family especially my husband.
+I have to confess that I tried that because I love making charts.
+Bonus points — color-coded charts, Y’all!
+And I love organizing even if I’m not awesome at it.
+But I got a huge dose of rebellion from everyone in the family especially my husband.

 If you need to manage your life down to fifteen-minute increments, go for it.